 In the event of failure

-If the test is for assessment purposes, applicants who are unsuccessful on the test may begin their studies at UNIGE as planned, but they are limited to the program for which they applied--no changes are permitted.
+If the test is for assessment purposes (complementary studies for a Bachelor's degree in Humanities or Master's degrees in Humanities in german, english, spanish, italian and russian): applicants who are unsuccessful on the test may begin their studies at UNIGE as planned, but they are limited to the program for which they applied - no changes are permitted.
 Additionally, during their first year of study, they will attend a level-appropriate French course for a minimum of 2 hours per week.
 Attending this course and completing regular assignments will result in a certificate from the School of French language and Civilization (ELCF).

 Exemption from the French exam